 Refugees have always been part of the UK.
 Its who we are.

-This summer marked the 70th anniversary of the UN Refugee Convention.
-The treaty sets out in international law our obligation as a country to shelter people fleeing from conflict and persecution.
+The UN Refugee Convention sets out in international law our obligation as a country to shelter people fleeing from conflict and persecution.
 It was drawn up in the aftermath of the Second World War and the horrors of the Holocaust.
 By signing the Convention, we made a promise to protect refugees.

-But 70 years on, the UK Government’s Nationality and Borders Bill threatens to break that promise.
-If passed, The Bill will undermine the core principles of the Convention by judging a person’s right to refugee protection, not on their need, but on how they travelled to the UK.
+But the UK Government’s Nationality and Borders Bill threatens to break that promise.
+If it is made law, this anti-refugee Bill will undermine the core principles of the Convention by judging a person’s right to refugee protection, not on their need, but on how they travelled to the UK.
 Too often, people fleeing war, persecution or violence, are treated with hostility rather than compassion.

 This means standing up for people’s ability to seek safety in the UK no matter how they came here, and ensuring people can live in dignity while they wait for a decision on their asylum application.
 It means empowering refugees to rebuild their lives and make valuable contributions to their communities.
 And it means the UK working with other countries to do our bit to help people who are forced to flee their homes.

 Will you Show Your Heart and help us make a stand?